POLARIS-Sheffield/Direct-VDP-Prediction/README.md

 # Direct-VDP-Prediction

-Code and trained model to directly predict VDP from 1H-MRI and 129Xe-MRI scans.
+Code and trained model to directly predict VDP from 1H-MRI and 129Xe-MRI scans using an uncertainty-aware CNN-based framework.

 ## Image Paths